marcosoikawa/shutdown-vms-with-disks/README.md

 # Shutdown VMs and convert disks to Stardard HDD
 Powershell script for Azure Automation that shutdown all VMs of a given Resource Group and also update all disks of VMs to Stardard HDD disk.
 Good for shutdown your lab or dev environment.
-Choose only your target Resource Group
+Choose only your target Resource Group.
+Use in conjunction with the script "Start VMs and convert disks to Premium SSD" (https://github.com/marcosoikawa/start-vms-with-disks)

 ## Requirements